rshom/old_site/pages/work.md

 permalink: /work/
 ---

-**Status**: Not currently looking for work, but open to part-time research oportunities in Ocean Engineering around Rhode Island.
+**Status**: Not currently looking for work, but open to part-time oportunities in Ocean Engineering around Rhode Island.

 ## Resume and CV